VladyslavaSh/Java-Project-2/README.md

 # Java_Project2

+### team_11_ingloriouscoders
+This is students project for Java Technologies course

 # Calculator API

 ## Usage
 1. Start the application
-2. Go to localhost/calculator/calculateX?input=a,b,c (replace X with 1 or 2, replace a,b,c with numbers)
+2. Go to http://localhost:8080/calculator/calculateX?input=a,b,c (replace X with 1 or 2, replace a,b,c with numbers)
 3. Be happy with response

 ## calculate1 endpoint returns: